Lord High Treasurer

-The Lord High Treasurer was an English government position and subsequently a British government position since the Acts of Union of 1707.
-A holder of the post would have been the third-highest-ranked Great Officer of State in England, below the Lord High Steward and the Lord High Chancellor of Great Britain.
+The lord high treasurer (also referred to as lord treasurer and as lord high treasurer and treasurer of the exchequer) was an English government position and subsequently a British government position since the Acts of Union of 1707 between England and Scotland.
+A holder of the post would have been the third-highest-ranked Great Officer of State in England, below the lord high steward and the lord high chancellor of Great Britain.

-The Lord High Treasurer functioned as the head of His Majesty's Treasury.
+The lord high treasurer functioned as the head of His Majesty's Treasury.
 The office has, since the resignation of Charles Talbot, 1st Duke of Shrewsbury in 1714, been vacant.

-Although the United Kingdom of Great Britain and Ireland was created in 1801, it was not until the Consolidated Fund Act 1816 that the separate offices of Lord High Treasurer of Great Britain and Lord High Treasurer of Ireland were united into one office as the "Lord High Treasurer of the United Kingdom of Great Britain and Ireland" on 5 January 1817.
+Although the United Kingdom of Great Britain and Ireland was created in 1801, it was not until the Consolidated Fund Act 1816 that the separate offices of lord high treasurer of Great Britain and lord high treasurer of Ireland were united into one office as the "lord high treasurer of the United Kingdom of Great Britain and Ireland" on 5 January 1817.

 Section 2 of the Consolidated Fund Act 1816 also provides that "whenever there shall not be [a Lord High Treasurer of the United Kingdom of Great Britain and Ireland], it shall ... be lawful for His Majesty, by letters patent under the Great Seal of Great Britain, to appoint Commissioners for executing the Offices of Treasurer of the Exchequer of Great Britain and Lord High Treasurer of Ireland".
-These are the Lords Commissioners of the Treasury.
-In modern times, appointments of the Lords Commissioners of the Treasury were, by convention, given as sinecure positions to the prime minister of the United Kingdom, usually serving as the First Lord of the Treasury, and the chancellor of the exchequer, serving as the Second Lord of the Treasury.
-Other members of the government, usually whips in the House of Commons, are similarly appointed to serve as the Junior Lords Commissioners of the Treasury.
+These are the lords commissioners of the Treasury.
+In modern times, appointments of the Lords Commissioners of the Treasury were, by convention, given as sinecure positions to the prime minister of the United Kingdom, usually serving as the first lord of the Treasury, and the chancellor of the exchequer, serving as the second lord of the Treasury.
+Other members of the government, usually whips in the House of Commons, are similarly appointed to serve as the junior lords commissioners of the Treasury.

 Origins

 The English Treasury seems to have come into existence around 1126, during the reign of Henry I, as the financial responsibilities were separated from the rest of the job that evolved into Lord Great Chamberlain.
 The Treasury was originally a section of the Royal Household with custody of the King's money.
 In 1216, a Treasurer was appointed to take control of the Treasury in Winchester.
 The Treasurer was also an officer of the Exchequer, and supervised the royal accounts.
+In the 13th and early-14th century the same official was referred to interchangeably as the King's Treasurer and Treasurer of the Exchequer.
 It was in the 16th century, the office's title of King's Treasurer developed into Lord High Treasurer.
 By Tudor times, the Lord High Treasurer had achieved a place among the Great Officers of State, behind the Lord Chancellor and above the Master of the Horse.
 Under the Treason Act 1351 it is treason to kill him.